-Number of Joint ventures and associates accounted for by the equity method is 27 (Cebrace Cristal Plano Limitada and other 26 affiliated companies).
+Number of Joint ventures and associates accounted for by the equity method is 22 (Cebrace Cristal Plano Limitada and other 21 affiliated companies).

-From this financial year, Brunn N68 Sanierungs GmbH has been newly added to the scope of the companies accounted for by the equity method due to new incorporation of the company.
-During this financial year, Pilipinas NM Realty Inc. has been removed from the scope of the companies accounted for by the equity method due to disposal of the company to outside of the Group and Shanghai SYP-NSG Sales and Marketing Co.
-Limited has been removed from the scope of the companies accounted for by the equity method due to liquidation of the company.
+During this financial year, Itochu Windows Co.
+Limited has been removed from the scope of the companies accounted for by the equity method due to disposal of the company to outside of the Group, DyeTec Solar Inc. has been removed from the scope of the companies accounted for by the equity method due to liquidation of the company, Shanghai Yaohua Pilkington Glass Group Co.
+Limited and Minerali Industriale Tunisia Sarl have been removed from the scope of the companies accounted for by the equity method due to reclassification of the companies to available-for-sale investments and Tianjin SYP Pilkington Glass Co.
+Limited has been removed from the scope of the companies accounted for by the equity method due to reclassification of the company to assets held for sale.